Day 1: Collaborative Meeting Day – Evidence Accumulation in Cognitive Neuroscience (sponsored by NWO)

 11:30 Panel Discussion – Presenters of the Summer School will engage in a discussion on recent advances, potential limitations, future directions and applications of model-based cognitive neuroscience.

-Confirmed Panel members: Peter Dayan, Andrew Heathcote, Marieke van Vugt, Brandon Turner, Michael Nunez, Birte Forstmann.
+Confirmed Panel members: Andrew Heathcote, Brandon Turner, Michael Nunez, Birte Forstmann.

 13:30 Andrew Heathcote & Steven Miletic – Introduction to fitting joint learning and evidence-accumulation models.